Emu Fact File

 Emus typically stay together in pairs or family groups consisting of the male and his offspring, but may form into large flocks when they are travelling to a food source.
 Emus can travel large distances to reach good feeding areas, sometimes even hundreds of kilometres.
 In Western Australia emus move following a seasonal pattern, going north in the summer and south in the winter.

 Emus sleep during the night but do not sleep continuously for the whole night, they can wake up several times during the night to either feed or go to the toilet.
 Emus sit down to sleep and it seems that this is also helpful to camouflage them as they look like a small hill when sleeping.
 They sleep for about 7 hours each day.

 Emus have a pouch in their throat that is used for communication.
 They inflate the pouch and this allows them to make drumming, grunting and booming sounds.
 These sounds are usually used during courtship and the breeding season and can be heard up to 2kms (1.2miles) away.
 They can also make a very loud hissing sound which is very effective at scaring off dingoes.

 When it is running the emus stride can be about 2.7 metres (9 feet) long.

 The emus legs are very strong and powerful and can even tear down metal wire fences.

 They are very fast runners and can reach speeds about 48 km/h (30 mph).

-They have a nail on their toe which is just like the blade of knife.
+They have a nail on their toe which is just as sharp as the blade of a knife.